 It was fantastic meeting you last week at the Orange Conference.
 I enjoyed our conversation about innovative software and building great things.

-As we were discussing the software I'm working to build, you mentioned that you know Alexa over at Example Ventures and how she's an expert in this space.
+As we were discussing the software I'm working to build, you mentioned knowing Alexa over at Example Ventures and how she's an expert in this space.
 If you're willing, an introduction to Alexa would be greatly beneficial and she might be interested in learning more.

-I understand you might have a lot going on so I attached a short blurb below to make the introduction as easy as possible.
+I understand you have a busy schedule, so I attached a short blurb below to make the introduction as easy as possible.
 Would you be able to take a moment to introduce me?